Jura regalia: England

-During the reign of Henry II of England (1154–89) it had become an established practice for the King of England to take possession of the revenues of all vacant dioceses, although the king generally allowed a division of revenues between the actual monks and the abbatial office, and did not administer or touch the monks' income.
+During the reign of Henry II of England (1154–1189), it had become an established practice for the King of England to take possession of the revenues of all vacant dioceses although he generally allowed a division of revenues between the actual monks and the abbatial office and did not administer or touch the monks' income.
 Revenues from the regalian rights were normally paid into the Exchequer, who would record it on the pipe rolls.
-That the pope did not recognize the right is manifest from the fact that Pope Alexander III condemned article 12 of the Council of Clarendon (1164), which provided that the king was to receive, as of seigniorial right (sicut dominicos), all the income (omnes reditus et exitus) of a vacant archbishopric, bishopric, abbacy, or priory in his dominion.
-In 1176 Henry II promised the papal legate never to exercise the right of regalia beyond one year.
+That the pope did not recognize the right is manifest from the fact that Pope Alexander III condemned Article 12 of the Council of Clarendon (1164), which provided that the king was to receive, as of seigniorial right (sicut dominicos), all income (omnes reditus et exitus) of a vacant archbishopric, bishopric, abbacy, or priory in his dominion.
+In 1176, Henry II promised the papal legate never to exercise the right of regalia beyond one year.
 With the exception of a few short periods, the right continued to be exercised by the English kings until the Protestant Reformation.
-Even at present the British Crown exercises it over the temporalities of vacant (Anglican) dioceses.
+The British Crown even today exercises it over the temporalities of vacant (Anglican) dioceses.

 Germany

-In Germany Emperor Henry V (1106–25), Emperor Conrad III (1138–52), and Emperor Frederick I (1155–89) are known as the first to have claimed it.
+In Germany Emperor Henry V (1106–1125), Emperor Conrad III (1138–1152), and Emperor Frederick I (1155–1189) are known as the first to have claimed it.
 Frederick I exercised it in its utmost rigour and styles it "an ancient right of kings and emperors".
 King Philip of Germany reluctantly renounced it, together with the jus spolii to Pope Innocent III in 1203.
 Emperor Otto IV did the same in 1209.
-Emperor Frederick II renounced it to Innocent III, first at Eger, on 12 July 1213, then in the Privilege of Würzburg, in May, 1216, and again to Pope Honorius III, at Hagenau, in September, 1219.
-In 1238 he began to exercise it anew, but only during the actual vacancy of dioceses, not for a whole year, as he had done previously.
-After the death of Frederick II the claims of the German Emperors to this right gradually ceased.
+Emperor Frederick II renounced it to Innocent III first at Eger, on 12 July 1213 and then in the Privilege of Würzburg, in May 1216, and again to Pope Honorius III, at Hagenau, in September 1219.
+In 1238, he began to exercise it anew but only during the actual vacancy of dioceses, not for a whole year, as he had done previously.
+After the death of Frederick II, the claims of the German Emperors to this right gradually ceased.
 The revenues of vacant dioceses in Prussia went to the succeeding bishop; in Bavaria, to the cathedral church; in Austria, to the "Religionsfond".